The Good Girlsby Sonia Faleiro

 They grew up in Katra Sadatganj, an eye-blink of a village in western Uttar Pradesh crammed into less than one square mile of land.
 It was out in the fields, in the middle of mango season, that the rumors started.

-Then one night in the summer of 2014 the girls went missing; and days later they were found hanging in the orchard, their clothes muddied.
+Then one night in the summer of 2014 the girls went missing; and hours later they were found hanging in the orchard.
 Who they were, and what had happened to them, was already less important than what their disappearance meant to the people left behind.